OskarSigvardsson/DailyProgrammerChallenges/easy/shakespeare/shakespeare.md

 I didn't always want to be a computer programmer, you know.
 I used to have dreams, dreams of standing on the world stage, being one of the great actors of my generation!

-Alas, my career was shortlived.
-It lasted as far as exactly one high-school production of Macbeth, where I played the old King Duncan, who gets brutally murdered in the beginning of Act II.
-It was just as well, really, because I had a terribly hard time remembering the lines of the play.
+Alas, my acting career was shortlived.
+It lasted as far as exactly one high-school production of Macbeth, where I played old King Duncan, who unfortunately gets brutally murdered in the beginning of Act II.
+It was just as well, really, because I had a terribly hard time remembering all those lines!

 So, for instance, I would remember that Act IV started with the three witches brewing up some sort of horrible potion, filled will all sorts nasty stuff, but except for "Eye of newt", I couldn't for the life of me remember what was in it!
 Today, with our modern computers and internet, such a question is easy to settle: you simply open up [the full text of the play](https://gist.githubusercontent.com/anonymous/cdf8c606696a471c40c5/raw/0b7128254e52041dfaa4db168083453552ed3608/macbeth.txt) and press Ctrl-F (or Cmd-F, if you're on a Mac) and search for "Eye of newt".